ktpm489/pdf-lib-patch/README.md

 ### Why Should I Care?

-If you're a user of `pdf-lib`, you shouldn't care!
-Just keep on using `pdf-lib` like normal 😃 ✨!
+If you're a user of 'pdf-lib-patch', you shouldn't care!
+Just keep on using 'pdf-lib-patch' like normal 😃 ✨!

-If you are a `pdf-lib` developer (meaning you've forked `pdf-lib` and/or have an open PR) then this does impact you.
+If you are a 'pdf-lib-patch' developer (meaning you've forked 'pdf-lib-patch' and/or have an open PR) then this does impact you.
 If you forked or cloned the repo prior to 8/30/2021 then your fork's git history is out of sync with this repo's `master` branch.
 Unfortunately, this will likely be a headache for you to deal with.
 Sorry!
 We didn't want to rewrite the history, but there really was no alternative.

 It's important to note that pdf-lib's _source code_ has not changed at all.
 It's exactly the same as it was before the git history rewrite.
 The repo still has the exact same number of commits (and even the same commit contents, except for the commit that added `pdf_specification.pdf`).
 What has changed are the SHAs of those commits.